ExMember/exmember.github.io/_posts/2015-05-18-live-at-the-bike-2015-april-30-ace-ten.md

 The only way I could imagine Sean putting more money in this pot is if he had a draw that he wanted to play cheap but now he thinks can use to semi-bluff.
-That could happen with KdQd, but not only is that exact hand a tiny part of his range but it's very unlikely he'll play it that way.
+That could happen with `KdQd`, but not only is that exact hand a tiny part of his range but it's very unlikely he'll play it that way.

 ### The call option